microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 Change the `stopAtEntry` value to `true` to cause the debugger to stop on the `main` method when you start debugging.

-Also make sure the value of `preLaunchTask` matches the `label` of the build task in task.json file.
+Ensure that the preLaunchTask value matches the label of the build task in the task.json file.

 ### Start a debugging session